rosscdh/django-box/README.md

 from dj_box.views import BoxView

-class MyBoxWebhookRecieverView(BoxView):
+class MyCustomBoxWebhookRecieverView(BoxView):
     def post(self, request, *args, **kwargs):
-        print(self.stamp_serial)
-        print(self.stamp_data)

         # do something amazing

         return self.render_json_response({
             'detail': 'Box Callback recieved',
-            'stamp_data': self.stamp_data
         })
 ```

 __Please Note__

-If you use the BoxView then a signal will be issued when recieving callbacks from dj_box, which you can then listen for and do other amazing things.
+If you use the BoxView then a signal will be issued when recieving callbacks from dj_box, which you can then listen for and do other things.

 __Signal Example Implementation__